-- 8. Will your child be able to meet with their Big 4-8 hours a month for the next year?
+Will your child be able to meet with their Big 4-8 hours a month for the next year?
+Yes No 8.

-Yes No

-- 9. Does your child have any medical conditions that might affect him or her participating in activities with a Big Brother/Big Sister?

-- Yes No If yes, please explain:
+9. Does your child have any medical conditions that might affect him or her participating in activities with a Big Brother/Big Sister?
+Yes No If yes, please explain:

-- 10. Which does your child enjoy more: